AdamKyle/flare/README.md

 - start websockets: `php artisan websocket:serve`
 - listen for queues: `php artisan queue:work --queue=high,default --tries=1`
 - Publish information section: `php artisan move:files` <sup>**</sup>
-- From there you cn register as a new player.
+- From there you can register as a new player.
   - Or since you ran the `create:admn` command you can reset your admin password and login as admin to make changes to the game<sup>*</sup>.
 - Regular players, who sign up, will only see the game section.